edgedb/rfcs/text/1001-edgedb-server-control.rst

 Most commands described below offer an interactive wizard mode that can be selected by passing the ``-i`` or ``--interactive`` option to the command.
-Whenever a command, running in non-interactive moce, encounters a lack-of-input situation it should hint at the availability of the interactive mode.
+Whenever a command, running in non-interactive mode, encounters a lack-of-input situation it should hint at the availability of the interactive mode.